Cloud vending software for smart machines, retrofits, and mixed fleets.

 Funding and stakeholder context

-Many Narcan deployments are funded through opioid settlement funds, SAMHSA-related budgets, local public-health grants, healthcare partnerships, or broader community harm-reduction programmes.
+Many Narcan deployments are funded through opioid settlement funds, SAMHSA-related budgets, local public-health grants, healthcare partnerships, or broader community harm-reduction efforts.

 That means reporting requirements should be discussed early.
-Funders often want uptime, dispensing volume, geography, and programme reach data that cannot be assembled cleanly if the reporting workflow was never designed.
+Funders often want uptime, dispensing volume, geography, and deployment reach data that cannot be assembled cleanly if the reporting workflow was never designed.

 • Grant and settlement funding